bestwoody/tics-script/integrated/docs/ti.sh.md

 mem=10G         <- only used by spark_w module,
                    total amount of memory to allow spark applications to use on the machine (default: your machine's total RAM minus 1 GB)

+standalone      <- only used by tiflash module,
+                    add this if you want to deploy a standalone tiflash process without pd/tidb/tikv

+engine=(dt|tmt) <- only used by tiflash module,
+                    set storage engine (DeltaTree or TxnMergeTree) for tiflash process (default: will use "storage_engine" in conf/tiflash/config.toml)
+                    (if this property is set, will replace the storage_engine for that tiflash's config)
 ```

 A little more complex case: